 The flattened memory blocks

-fromParses a string containing data formatted in "Intel HEX" format, and
+StaticfromParses a string containing data formatted in "Intel HEX" format, and

-returns an instance of HexMemoryMap
+returns an instance of HexMemoryMap.

-The insertion order of keys in the HexMemoryMap
+The insertion order of keys in the HexMemoryMap is guaranteed to be strictly

 will be ordered in ascending order.